izzypt/AWS_cloud_practicioner/README.md

 EC2 is highly flexible, allowing users to scale resources up or down to match their application needs, ensuring cost-efficiency and adaptability in the cloud.

 ![image](https://github.com/user-attachments/assets/fcb54f6e-9720-4b05-ac05-b0fb66991a7d)

+**EC2 Storage and Networking Summary**

+Amazon EC2 provides flexible storage and networking options to meet diverse application needs.
+Here’s a breakdown:

+### **Storage Options**

+1. **Elastic Block Store (EBS)**:
+   - Provides persistent block storage for EC2 instances.
+   - Data persists even after the instance is stopped or terminated.
+   - Storage types include:
+     - **General Purpose SSD (gp3, gp2)**: Balanced performance for most workloads.
+     - **Provisioned IOPS SSD (io1, io2)**: High performance for I/O-intensive applications.
+     - **Throughput Optimized HDD (st1)**: Low-cost, high-throughput for big data and analytics.
+     - **Cold HDD (sc1)**: Low-cost storage for infrequently accessed data.

+2. **Instance Store**:
+   - Temporary, high-speed storage directly attached to the instance.
+   - Data is lost if the instance stops or terminates.

+3. **Amazon S3**:
+   - Object storage for scalable and durable storage of unstructured data.
+   - Suitable for backups, media storage, and data lakes.

+4. **Elastic File System (EFS)**:
+   - Managed file storage for EC2 instances.
+   - Automatically scales storage capacity as needed.
+   - Provides shared access across multiple instances.

+5. **AWS Storage Gateway**:
+   - Hybrid solution for on-premises and cloud storage integration.

+---

+### **Networking in EC2**

+1. **Virtual Private Cloud (VPC)**:
+   - EC2 instances are deployed within a VPC for secure and isolated networking.
+   - Each instance gets private IPs within the VPC and optionally a public IP for internet access.

+2. **Elastic Network Interface (ENI)**:
+   - Virtual network interfaces that can be attached to EC2 instances.
+   - Used for high availability and fault-tolerant setups.

+3. **Elastic IP Addresses (EIPs)**:
+   - Static, public IP addresses that can be assigned to EC2 instances for consistent accessibility.

+4. **Security Groups**:
+   - Act as virtual firewalls, controlling inbound and outbound traffic at the instance level.

+5. **Network Access Control Lists (NACLs)**:
+   - Stateless firewalls that operate at the subnet level, providing additional layer security.

+6. **Elastic Load Balancing (ELB)**:
+   - Distributes incoming traffic across multiple EC2 instances to ensure high availability and fault tolerance.

+7. **Amazon PrivateLink**:
+   - Enables secure private connectivity to AWS services and applications without using the public internet.

+8. **AWS Direct Connect**:
+   - Provides a dedicated network connection between on-premises environments and AWS for high throughput and low latency.

+9. **Elastic Fabric Adapter (EFA)**:
+   - Enhances high-performance computing (HPC) applications by improving network performance.

+10. **AWS Global Accelerator**:
+    - Boosts application availability and performance by routing traffic through the AWS global network.

+### **Key Features**
+- EC2 instances can leverage **high-speed networking** with options like Enhanced Networking (SR-IOV) and AWS Nitro System.
+- Networking and storage services are designed to scale dynamically, supporting high throughput and low-latency demands.

+These storage and networking options make EC2 a powerful and adaptable service for both simple and complex workloads.

+<a id="4"></a>
+# AWS EBS - Elastic Block Store